 The subconscious mind does not turn off when you fall asleep.
 It becomes the dominant processing system.

-In waking life, your conscious mind filters experience through logic, language, and attention control.
+During waking life, conscious thought filters experience through logic and attention control.
 During sleep, those filters relax.

-This allows deeper systems of the brain to reorganise emotional memory, instinctive reactions, and learned behavioural patterns.
+This allows deeper systems of the brain to reorganise emotional memory and behavioural patterns.

-Psychologist Daniel Kahneman described human cognition as a system of fast automatic processing and slower conscious reasoning.
-Sleep heavily engages the automatic system, allowing it to integrate information without interference from conscious overanalysis.
+Daniel Kahneman describes cognition as a dual system - fast automatic processing and slower conscious reasoning.
+Sleep shifts the brain heavily into automatic processing, allowing deeper integration without interference.

 Traumatic or stressful emotional charge can reduce.